Digital Nomad Tax

 If we talk about taxes, most people refer to income tax.
 These are divided in two bigger categories.

-The first category is personal taxes.
-These are the income taxes you pay as a private individual.
 If you have an income from employment or freelancing and you receive this in your personal name, you pay taxes on it in your personal name.

 Some people take another approach and invoice through their company.
 This company will then be liable to corporate income taxes on its profit.